elefant-ai/creature-pals/README.md

 </p>

 ## What is CreatureChat Evolved?
-**CreatureChat Evolved** is a client-side Minecraft mod that lets you chat with any creature in the game using AI.
+**CreatureChat Evolved** is a Minecraft mod that lets you chat with any creature in the game using AI.
 With built-in [Player2](https://player2.game/) integration, creatures can speak, remember past interactions, and react dynamically to your actions — no extra setup required.

 ## Features
 - **No LLM/API Setup:** All you need is the [Player2 App](https://player2.game/), no need to set up your own API account.